You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Sources of Venture Capital

-So, you think you've got a great new idea?
+So, you think you’ve got a great new idea?
 You believe that everyone would want your product, if only you could produce it.
 Where do you begin?
-Unlike in the past, obtaining funding today is a complex and formal dance of give and take.
-It is important to be aware of the patterns and progressions before stepping onto the dance floor.
+Unlike in the past, obtaining funding today is more complex.
 A venture-capital funded entity, generally, will go through four stages of development.
-Sources for funding will vary depending on where the company is on this time-line.
+Sources for funding will vary depending on where the company is on this timeline.

 - The “Start-Up” Phase

-Next, the "angel investor" is a remarkable boon to any company fortunate enough to attract one.
-Angel investors are individuals with large net worths who have a desire to invest seed money in start-up companies.
-The market for angel investors is private and informal.
-Angels usually are found by word of mouth.
+Next, the “angel investor” is a remarkable boon to any company fortunate enough to attract one.
+Angel investors are private investors with large net worth who have a desire to invest seed money in start-up companies.
+The market for angel investment is private and informal.
+Angels are usually found by word of mouth.
 However, a trip to the local council on foundations for private donor information could prove helpful.
-The U.S. Small Business Administration estimates that, nationwide, there are approximately 250,000 active angels investing in about 30,000 companies each year.

 Finally, it may be possible to obtain funding directly from your local city and state governments.
 Cities have become much more interested than before in attracting new companies to their economic base.
 Therefore, they have become very assertive in offering creative financial packages.